JakobMie/nightlightstats/README.md

 # nightlightstats

-Night light satellite data can be useful as a proxy for economic activity in a region for which no GDP data are available (e.g. at the sub-national level) or GDP measurement is of poor quality (e.g. in some developing countries), see e.g. Henderson et al. (2012).
+Night light satellite data can be useful as a proxy for economic activity in a region for which no GDP data are available, for example at the sub-national level, or GDP measurement is of poor quality, for example in some developing countries (see e.g. Henderson et al., 2012).

 This package allows to perform calculations on night light satellite data and build databases for any given region using the function `nightlight_calculate`.
 Plots of the night lights in the desired area are also made very easy with `nightlight_plot`.